robyftp/Tree/README.md

-## What has ears but cannot hear?
-A field of corn.
+## What do you call your friend who stands in a hole?
+Phil.